 Similarly, the SOAP port is usually the same port as the admin web interface which defaults to 7071.

 CloudM Migrate will now perform a small connection test to verify that the details you have entered are correct.
 If this fails you may have entered something incorrectly.
 If you are failing to resolve the issue please contact CloudM Migrate Support.

 Select where you would like your data to be migrated.
-If you have purchased Office 365 for Business or Google Vault you may want to migrate data directly into Google Vault.
+If you have purchased Microsoft 365 for Business or Google Vault, you may want to migrate data directly into Google Vault.